Loštice pottery: Morphology of ceramics

-Ceramics from Loštice were decorated with engravings as parallel grooves or notches, raised forms, above all the so-called "lípané maliny” (made up of the soft clay wheel-shaped ornaments decorated with small nodules like balls) and painting, especially red.
+Ceramics from Loštice were decorated with engravings as parallel grooves or notches, raised forms, above all the so-called lípané maliny ("sticked raspberries") – made up of the soft clay wheel-shaped ornaments decorated with small nodules like balls – and painting, especially red.

-Goblets with Loštice effect

-Typical slim goblets with nodules on the surface and a plain rim first appeared at the beginning of 15th century.
-One of the oldest examples is the goblet discovered at Tovačov, which held silver coins the so-called „groše český” of the Czech kings Charles IV and Waclaw IV.
-Taking into account the goblet's type and the dates of minting these coins, probably the goblet was made at the turn of the 14th and 15th century.
-Around the mid 15th century, craftsmen began to produce goblets with a wreath handle, designated type II.
-Some of the Loštice goblets had been edged with silver.
-The manufacture of these goblets ceased sometime before 1550, when the handiwork of southern Moravian craftsmen of higher quality forced them out of the marketplace.
-The example of type II.B is portrayed in the painting of Hieronymus Bosch The Garden of Terrestrial Pleasures from the early 16th century.

-Imitations of Loštice goblets
+Imitations

 Loštice was not the sole site for production of pottery displaying the Loštice effect.
-Pottery workshops have been discovered in nearby Mohelnice, Žádlovice, Masnice, Líšnice and Svinova.
+Pottery workshops have been discovered in nearby towns and villages Žádlovice, Líšnice, Svinov, Mohelnice and Masnice.

-Goblets of type II. were very popular thanks to their unusual shape and surface.
-They have been found in towns and castles of Moravia and Central Europe; their range of occurrence covered the area from Poland to Serbia.
+Goblets of type II were very popular thanks to their unusual shape and surface.
+They have been found in towns and castles of Moravia and Central Europe; their range of occurrence covered the area from Poland to Croatia or from Hungary to Northern Italy.
 Success of the Loštice goblets on the market was an inspiration for potters to devise similar vessels, but these imitations often surpassed the originals in quality.
 In the area along the Danube river, goblets were produced with sand sprinkled on the surface and with a brown glaze.
-In Moravia craftsmen placed so-called "lípané maliny” on the goblets.

 From Budapest there are known goblets in Loštice style, which were made up with a majolica glaze and richly adorned.